andreymathcanary/BioTrillion/README.md

 # To train the model
-In order to train the model one has to download the data first and put into L2 directory.
-Then run a jupyter notebook as explained below:
+In order to train the model
 * Add Directory with the data to the root directory.
 Call it `L2`.
 * Run SegmentationTrain jupyter notebook.